bcn

 2. Borneta

-The little newcomer that's already a must-visit, Hotel Borneta is bursting with charm and perfectly located right in the heart of the bohemian El Born neighborhood.
-Behind its discreet facade, you'll discover a boutique hotel designed to feel like a cozy home: bright rooms with ultra-comfortable bedding, modern marble bathrooms, and decor touches inspired by Scandinavian design.
-Some even feature a double terrace, making you feel like you're staying in a true countryside house.
+A charming little gem that's a must-visit, the Borneta hotel is full of charm and perfectly located in the heart of the bohemian El Born district.
+Behind its discreet facade, you'll find a boutique hotel designed to feel like a warm home: bright rooms with ultra-comfortable bedding, modern marble bathrooms, and decor touches inspired by Scandinavian design.
+Some rooms even come with a double terrace, giving you the feeling of staying in a real countryside home.
 The highlight?
-The attention to detail, with eco-friendly bath products and communal areas that are perfect for relaxing between visits.
-Another must-try: the restaurant where you can enjoy a hearty breakfast thanks to a deliciously complete buffet in the morning, but also taste daring sharing plates in the evening like crispy oysters, a revamped osso buco, or a...absolutely mouthwatering butternut carpaccio!
-And just a short walk away, the streets of El Born are filled with tapas bars, art galleries, and independent shops to continue the local experience.
-Oh, I almost forgot about the rooftop with its stunning pool—simply sublime!
+The attention to detail, like eco-friendly bath products and cozy common areas perfect for relaxing between visits.
+Don't miss out on the restaurant, where you can enjoy breakfast with a fantastic and complete buffet in the morning and share bold dishes in the evening, like crispy oysters, a modern twist on osso buco, or a...

 Voir cette publication sur Instagram